JohnKendrick/PDielec/BuildDocs/pdgui.md

     pip install termcolor
     pip install xlsxwriter
     pip install pyyaml
+    pip install imageio

+The imageio library is used to create the image snapshots and movies from the *3d viewer tab*.
+Its use requires the installation of some binary files, if they haven't already been installed.
+The following command will make sure these have been downloaded.

+    imageio_download_bin

 Installation on Linux requires pyqt5 modules.
 If they have not been installed already with maplotlib.
 If you don't have sudo access you can install the module in your user directory;